garbledhamster/compassai_old/README.md

 ## License

 AI-Tools is released under the [MIT License](LICENSE.md).
 You are free to use, modify, and distribute this software in accordance with the terms specified in the license.

-## Acknowledgments

-We would like to express our gratitude to the open-source community for their contributions and support.
-Without their efforts, AI-Tools would not have been possible.